tensorflow/community/rfcs/20180918-functions-not-sessions-20.md

  \
 There are two graphs created here - one which corresponds to the `Square` operation applied to `DT_INT32` tensors, and one with the `Square` operation applied to `DT_FLOAT32` tensors.
-The object returned by `defun` encapsulates multiple graphs (lazily generated based on the type and shape of input arguments), multiplexing between them in `__call__`.
+The object returned by `function` encapsulates multiple graphs (lazily generated based on the type and shape of input arguments), multiplexing between them in `__call__`.

 Note the use of `tf.constant` to ensure that the argument is a `Tensor`.
 If the argument were a Python value, then additional graphs will be traced for each such value.
 For example, the following two calls will result in two additional graphs being traced: